 Bryson DeChambeau criticism prompts PGA Tour to review pace-of-play policy

-Golfer Bryson DeChambeau was heavily criticized over the weekend by fellow golfers for his slow pace-of-play, prompting the PGA Tour to investigate its own policy.
+Golfer Bryson DeChambeau was heavily criticized over the weekend by fellow golfers for his slow pace of play, prompting the PGA Tour to investigate its own policy.

 A video of DeChambeau that surfaced on social media Friday showed him taking more than two minutes to complete an 8-foot putt on the eighth hole of The Northern Trust tournament.